Blog – Posted on Thursday, Nov 26

 Well, good news!
 If you’re looking for vicarious fulfilment of those ambitions, we’ve got you covered in this post that lists the 40 best spy novels of all time.
 From oldie-but-goodie classics of the genre to cutting edge contemporary techno-thrillers, these books will have you time travelling and globe-trotting.
 You’ll be scaling buildings, defusing bombs, and toppling entire governments – all from the comfort of your favorite reading chair.

 Not sure where to start in your espionage reading journey?
 We've got you covered!
-Our 1-minute quiz will give you a thriller recommendation, tailored to your tastes. 😉
+Our 30-second quiz will give you a thriller recommendation, tailored to your tastes. 😉

 1. The Spy Who Came in from the Cold by John le Carré